 Conor McCabe M.Litt, Ph.D., is a research associate with the Equality Studies Centre in UCD.
 He has written extensively on the history of Irish capitalism and has produced two books on the topic – Sins of the Father: Tracing the Decisions that Shaped the Irish Economy (2013), and Money (Sireacht: Longings for Another Ireland) (2018).
 He has also written on Northern Ireland and the neoliberal turn within the Good Friday Agreement: The Double Transition –.
 The Economic and Political Transition of Peace (2013).
 His current research interests include the history of finance and tax in Ireland, with particular emphasis on its colonial and neocolonial dynamics, as well as the development of a theoretical understanding of the Irish state and its position within transnational capital.

 Emmanuel-Sathya Gray (he/him/they)

-Emmanuel-Sathya Gray was born and raised in Myaamia, Shawnee, Cherokee and Osage territories, in what is known as the Ohio River Valley.
-He is a longtime traditional musician and teacher with a particular love of Clare fiddling, having learnt from Justin Bridges and James Kelly.
-Currently Emmanuel is a graduate student of Community Psychology at the University of Cincinnati.
-His current research is grounded in the experiences of youth climate justice activists nationally; particularly BIPOC, POC and LGBTQ+ identifying individuals.
+Emmanuel-Sathya Gray was born and raised in Myaamia, Shawnee, Cherokee, and Osage territories, in what is known as the Ohio River Valley.
+He is a longtime traditional musician and teacher with a particular love of Clare fiddling, having learned from Justin Bridges and James Kelly.
+Currently, Emmanuel is a graduate student of Community Psychology at the University of Cincinnati.
+His current research is grounded in the experiences of youth climate justice activists nationally; particularly BIPOC, POC, and LGBTQ+ identifying individuals.
 His broader interests and investigations include the psychology of decolonisation among both activists and small communities.
 He is an active supporter of Indigenous land and language reclamation, including Irish, which he is learning through an innovative community-based program called Grounded Connections.

 Grace Odumosu (she/her)